AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

 ## Unsharp Mask {#unsharp-mask}

 You use **Unsharp Mask** to fine-tune a sharpening filter effect on the final downsampled image.
-You can control intensity of effect, radius of the effect (measured in pixels), and a threshold of contrast that will be ignored.
+You can control intensity of effect, radius of the effect (measured in pixels), and a threshold of contrast that is ignored.
 This effect uses the same options as Adobe Photoshop's "Unsharp Mask" filter.

 >[!NOTE]
 >
 >Unsharp mask is only applied to downscaled renditions within the PTIFF (pyramid tiff) that are downsampled more than 50%.
-That means the largest-sized renditions within the PTIFF are not affected by unsharp mask whereas smaller-sized renditions such as thumbnails are altered (and will show the unsharp mask).
+That means the largest-sized renditions within the PTIFF are not affected by unsharp mask whereas smaller-sized renditions such as thumbnails are altered (and show the unsharp mask).

 In **Unsharp Mask**, you have the following filtering options: